 - Raises the pH in saliva.
 With a pH above 7, saliva can remineralize (heal) tooth enamel, stopping decay

 - Prevent ear infections by 40 percent by preventing bacterial growth

-Taken at therapeutic levels to prevent cavities xylitol is safe and effective for children.
+Taken at therapeutic levels to prevent cavities it is safe and effective for children.
 The recommended dose is 3 to 8 grams daily.
 This is about one can of soda per day.
-High doses of xylitol can cause gas and osmotic diarrhea.
+High doses can cause gas and osmotic diarrhea.
 These symptoms will disappear once the dosage has been regulated.
-To avoid these side effects introduce the use of xylitol slowly over a week or ten days, particularly in young children.
+To avoid these side effects introduce its use slowly over a week or ten days, particularly in young children.